MCT Oil (Liquid Coconut Oil): The Coconut Oil Dregshealthy fats

 Isn’t MCT Oil Best for Alzheimer’s?

-There’s been quite a bit of buzz in recent years surrounding MCT oil, and its application in Alzheimer’s reversal.
-While it is true that MCTs are the active ingredient in Axona, a popular drug for those with Alzheimer’s Disease, it is highly doubtful that MCTs are better than virgin coconut oil (VCO) on its own.
+There’s been quite a bit of buzz in recent years surrounding MCT oil and its application in Alzheimer’s reversal.
+It is true that MCTs are the active ingredient in Axona, a popular drug for those with Alzheimer’s Disease.
+It is highly doubtful that MCTs are better than virgin coconut oil (VCO) on its own for this purpose however!